TheServer-lab/vexon/README.md

 ## License

-Apache-2.0 license.
-See `LICENSE` for details.
+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file for the full terms and attribution (SPDX identifier: `Apache-2.0`).

 ---

-## Security & trust
+## Security &

-- No prebuilt executables
-- Run from source
+- Vexon can be run entirely from source via Node.js
-- Review code before execution
+- No executables are required or trusted by default
+- Generated executables (via `pkg`) are optional and user-initiated
+- The compiler, VM, and runtime are fully contained in `vexon_core.js`

 ---

+## AI / authorship note

+The compiler, VM, and language design were implemented manually.
+AI tools were used occasionally for **documentation wording and minor refactoring suggestions**, but the architecture, bytecode format, parser, and VM logic were written and debugged by hand.

+---

 ## Contact / further reading

-Open an issue or discussion for questions about the implementation.

-*Thanks for checking out Vexon.*
+Issues and technical discussions are welcome via the repository.